jweissman/orsino/docs/mm.md

 ## Elementals

 ###  Fire Elemental
-_Guardian Elemental from the plane of fire, 368 years old.
-They are of towering build with matted hair, dark eyes and an unreadable disposition._
+_Fire Elemental is a Guardian Elemental from the plane of fire, 465 years old.
+They are of average build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|